LAION-AI/dataset-spec/README.md

 Use “jpg” as field for the image and “txt” as field for the caption.
 A "json" field should contain at least height and width of the image, eventually if more data is available.

+If you have a VQA - dataset, put the prefix "Q: " before the question & the prefix "A: " before the answer and then concatenate both texts.
+Put those into the "txt" field.
+Also out an entry into the "json" field with the key "question" & the question as value.
+Also add an entry with the key "answer" to the json with the answer as the value.

 |  Dataset info  |  Who works on it  |